beetcb/sstore/README.md

 /**
  * Conf instructor takes in 1 or 0 param to create a entity
- * - `timeout` your function timeout, you can ignore it when the default timeout is used */ const conf = new Conf(10)
+ * - `timeout` your function timeout(in seconds), you can ignore it when the default timeout is used */ const conf = new Conf(10)